If you are thinking about living in Poland you need to also start thinking about opening a new bank account.

 Here are a few of the biggest and best banks in Poland that are partnered with Small World:

 There are a variety of private and public banks in Poland to choose from.
-You can find a list of all the top banks serving Poland here.
 By exploring their individual websites you’ll be able to discern which banks will be accessible to you.

 Whether you choose to bank with a local bank, a commercial bank, or a foreign or specialized bank in Poland, you can also rely on Small World to help with any of your international money transfer needs.